-The new device blurs the, already slim, distinction between tablet and PC.
-The Surface 3 has a 12 inch display, is just 9.1 mm thick and weighs 800 grams.
-Of course these dimensions are for a keyboard less device.
+The new Surface Pro 3 blurs the, already slim, distinction between tablet and PC.
+The Surface 3 has a 12-inch display, is 9.1 mm thick and weighs 800 grams.
+These dimensions are for a keyboard-less device.

 Inside the case is an Intel Core i7 processor.

 This sounds more like a keyboard less touch screen laptop than an iPad class tablet.